 Rhinoplasty is a serious surgery, so an in-depth discussion with your surgeon is necessary before you decide to undergo a rhinoplasty procedure.
 The two of you can talk about desired outcomes and realistic expectations.
 If your expectations are reasonable, rhinoplasty surgery can do wonders for your self-image.

 Schedule a Consultation

-If you are interested in learning more about a rhinoplasty surgery, contact Dr. Orna Fisher in our Palo Alto, CA office today at 650.321.7100.
+If you are interested in learning more about a rhinoplasty surgery, contact our office today.
 Our practice is located in the San Francisco Bay Area.